NathanaelA/nativescript-liveedit/README.md

 ## Differences between Telerik LiveSync & Master Technology LiveSync

-In the new upcoming version 1.1.3 of the NativeScript command line tools; Telerik has now released a *limited* LiveSync (or what I consider a DeadSync command. :grinning: ).
+In the new version v1.2.0 of the NativeScript command line tools; Telerik has now released a *limited* LiveSync (or what I consider a DeadSync command. :grinning: ).
 The differences from my LiveSync and Telerik's LiveSync is substantial enough that I will continue to use and maintain my version for the foreseeable future.

 #### Pros of Telerik's LiveSync:
 * No extra code added to your application!